citusdata/citus-benchmark/README.md

-# Running CH-benCHmark with HammerDB against Citus
+# HammerDB benchmarking tool for Citus

 This repository contains utility scripts/files that are used to run the [CH-benCHmark](https://db.in.tum.de/research/projects/CHbenCHmark/) on Citus and regular PostgreSQL.